 The consolidated financial statements have been audited by Grant Thornton LLP, independent external auditors appointed by the Board.
 The accompanying Independent Auditor's Report outlines their responsibilities, the scope of their examination and their opinion on the Board's consolidated financial statements.

-Director of Education
+Original Signed by Director of Education